 In addition, the General Services Administration (GSA) published the Mail Center Security Guide – 4th edition in 2014.
-While this guide is focused more at large mail centers for government organizations, it contains solid advice and guidance for similar private sector facilities.
+While this guide is focused more on large mail centers for government organizations, it contains solid advice and guidance for similar private-sector facilities.

 Private Sector organizations should take the opportunity presented by the recent incidents to review their mail and package screening and handling processes – and perhaps define escalation steps they may take in the near future if this campaign continues over the coming days and weeks in order to best protect their employees, facilities, and other assets.